FREQUENTLY ASKED QUESTIONS

 How can I help out or get involved?

 As a not-for-profit school we are ALWAYS looking for opportunities to grow and improve.
 If you're interested in donating your talents, time, money, goods, services, etc, please let us know.
-Check out a variety of ways to give or our existing community partnerships for inspiration.
+Check out the variety of ways to give or our existing community partnerships for inspiration.
 And if you're a nature-based educator yourself, please review our Careers page and consider joining our database of qualified forest school facilitators.

 I'd like to get to know your teachers and staff better before registering my child.
 How can I do this?